patojoke/gettt/Managing-match-configs.md

 The match config is described in the readme: https://github.com/splewis/get5#match-schema

-This page aims to give advice on managing these config files.
+This page aims to give advice on manually managing these config files.

 ## Managing team data

+**Note: this requires at least being on a 0.2.0 development build**

 One strategy for storing all the team data is to create a config for each team, then you can use the "fromfile" field when creating match configs.